Table of contents

 The assigned appellate body will determine if one or more of the criteria has been met.
 If none has been met, the request for an appeal is denied and the determination of the conduct hearing is final.
 If a request for an appeal is granted on the basis of newly discovered information, the matter may be referred back to the original conduct hearing administrator(s) for reconsideration of the determination or sanction.

-If the request for an appeal is granted on the basis of a significant procedural error or a sanction which is inappropriate or disproportionate given the details of the case, the appellate body shall determine the appeal process from the options below:
+If the request for an appeal is granted on the basis of a significant procedural error or a sanction outside the designated range for a violation, the appellate body shall determine the appeal process from the options below:

 - Conduct a new hearing